lampepfl/fos2015.github.io/project5.md

-Phase 2 is going to process the constraint set and either produce an error or return a *substitution*, i.e. a mapping from type variables to types that can be used can be used to replace type variables in the type returned by phase 1.
+Phase 2 is going to process the constraint set and either produce an error or return a *substitution*, i.e. a mapping from type variables to types that can be used to replace type variables in the type returned by phase 1.
 For example, unification of the constraint set `[X = Bool]` will yield the substitution `[X → Bool]`, and applying that substitution to `X -> Bool` will produce the resulting type of the example expression:
 `Bool -> Bool` (note the arrows that we're using!).